Matthew-Hsu/PiPass/README.md

 Now you will need to enter the worksheet you want to use.
 "PiPass DB Worksheet" controls which worksheet to use.
 The default value of 1 selects the very first worksheet and the value of 2 selects the second worksheet.
 For example, setting PiPass DB Worksheet to the value of 2 would use the "nintendo_zones" worksheet in the templated spreadsheet that you just copied.

-<b>PiPass Nintendo Zone Cycle Time</b>

-By default, PiPass will be a particular Nintendo Zone for 15 minutes, before moving onto the next one.
-This should give you enough time to play all the mini-games before you get your next batch.
-If this time is too long or too short for you, you can edit this setting through the PiPass Dashboard.

-<b>Advance PiPass</b>

-If you want to manually advance PiPass to the next Nintendo Zone in the list, you can now.
-This gives greater control in how you Homepass.

-    +  Click 'PiPass' in the dashboard.
-    +  Click 'Advance'.

-<b>Shuffle Nintendo Zones</b>

-Like most of the settings, this feature can be enabled or disabled through the PiPass Dashboard.
-Enabling shuffling will visit Nintendo Zones in your current list in random order, ensuring that each pass-through is different.
+<b>3DS Authentication</b>

+The authenticated list of 3DS systems that are allowed to connect to PiPass.
+Enter the 3DS MAC addresses on a separate line and in the format of XX:XX:XX:XX:XX:XX.
+This option can be found through the dashboard.

+<b>Hostapd Driver</b>

+In most cases, the default hostapd driver will work.
+However, the driver is configurable through the dashboard if need be.

+<b>Dashboard Path</b>

+There are some users who use a different Linux configuration when manually installing.
+Configuring the dashboard install path through the PiPass Dashboard allows one the flexibility in choosing which web server is best for their purpose.
+However, PiPass will assume that the main program is installed in /opt/PiPass/.
+The PiPass Dashboard is configurable in that you may choose to install it somewhere else.

+#PiPass Maintenance

 <b>Updating PiPass</b>

 PiPass can be updated through the dashboard.
 This will pull updates from the master branch and provide PiPass with 'bleeding edge' updates.
-Especially useful for those who are unfamiliar with Linux.
+This is especially useful for those who are unfamiliar with Linux.
 Updating can be done by:

     +  Click 'PiPass' in the dashboard.
     +  Click 'Update'.

 Please allow for 30 seconds for all the updates to complete.

+<b>Reset Network</b>

+This will force your Raspberry Pi to re-detect and reconfigure all Ethernet and Wifi devices.
+PiPass uses your very first installed WiFi dongle, so if you want PiPass to use another one instead, please remove all WiFi dongles connected to your Raspberry Pi and ensure that the one you want to use is connected before you reset the network.

 # Hardware
 I have listed some kits that are quite good if you will be purchasing a Raspberry Pi for the first time.
 I'm not asking for any donations, but if you will be purchasing any hardware, these Amazon referral links would be helpful.
 The pricing on these items are exactly the same as a non-referral.